 1. Baking soda is a known irritant that will cause your hair to dry out and break over time.

-With a pH of 9 — one hundred times more basic than water — baking soda is a known alkaline irritant (Journal of Cutaneous Pathology, 1989).
-According to renowned dermatologist Dr. Audrey Kunin, M.D., “The first principle of shampooing: Make sure your shampoo says it is pH-balanced and avoid those that are alkaline.
-Alkaline shampoos strip the hair’s natural oils and disrupt the acid mantle, causing dehydration and leading to porous, fragile hair."
-(The DermaDoctor SkinStruction Manual, 2005).
+With a pH of 9 — 100 times more basic than water — baking soda is a known alkaline irritant (Journal of Cutaneous Pathology, 1989).
+According to renowned dermatologist Dr. Audrey Kunin, M.D., “The first principle of shampooing: make sure your shampoo says it is pH-balanced and avoid those that are alkaline.
+Alkaline shampoos strip the hair’s natural oils and disrupt the acid mantle, causing dehydration and leading to porous, fragile hair” (The DermaDoctor SkinStruction Manual, 2005).

 Still, overdoing it with apple cider vinegar can cause more damage than it is worth.
 Anyone who has applied lemon juice to their hair can tell you that acidic solutions will cause your hair to become lighter, drier, and more brittle over time.
 Those “blessed” with black hair, like myself, can tell you that the acidity will also bring out the brassy tones in your color, leaving you with lovely orange hair Zoe the muppet would envy.
 If you still don’t believe me, keep in mind that many perming solutions have an acidic pH, breaking disulfide bonds within straight hair.

 3. You’re depleting your hair of natural oils.